Interest Rates, Inventory & Timing: Reading the DFW Market Heading Into 2026

 The Rate Waiting Game

 I hear it constantly: "We're waiting for rates to come down."
-I understand the logic — and at face value it seems reasonable.
+I understand the logic, and at face value it seems reasonable.
 But let me show you what "waiting" has actually cost buyers over the last 18 months in this market.

-📐 The math: $355K @ 7.2% (Q3 2023 peak) = ~$2,410/mo P&I. $344K @ 6.85% (early 2026) = ~$2,254/mo P&I. Prices and rates have both eased modestly from peak.
-But when rates drop below 6.5%, demand surges — and prices follow.
+📐 The math (principal & interest on the full price, taxes and insurance excluded): $355K @ 7.2% (Q3 2023 peak) = ~$2,410/mo. $336.9K @ 6.52% (June 2026, Freddie Mac) = ~$2,134/mo.
+Price and rate have both eased from peak, dropping the payment roughly $275 a month.
+But if rates push below 6.5% and stay there, sideline demand returns and prices follow.
 The buyers who win are the ones already under contract.

 What Inventory Is Actually Doing